Fellowship for Visual Artists

 Is there other important information I should know?

 Please submit your application as early as possible to avoid mistakes and web traffic.
 You can contact us during office hours for any assistance regarding your application.
-Please note that on the day of our deadline, June 30, our office will close at 5 pm as usual and we will therefore be unable to provide assistance after this time.
+The deadline for applications is August 31 at 3:00 p.m., after that time, we will be unable to provide assistance.

 Contact fva [@] calfund [.] org for more information.